JanGorman/Zoetrope/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-To use Zoetrope in your own project:
+To use Zoetrope in your own project you use the `UIImage` and `UIImageView` extensions exposed by the library:

 ```swift
 import Zoetrope